kukdh1/PAZ-Unpacker/README.md

 - Blackdesert paz file unpacker
 - Tested on KR client
 - The meta file format is changed on KR client since 2016.05.
 (Decrypt key changed)

-## TODO List
-- Find Thin-ICE key of new pad00000.meta file
+- This program reads all paz file to construct filesystem